OlofHarrysson/sticker/markdown/voice.md

 Start and stop clips to organize takes.
 {.is-info}

 Want more features?
-Tell us what  them to the [Feature Requests](../../html/featurerequests)
+Tell us about them at the [Feature Requests](../../html/featurerequests) page

 ## Use Butler
 <div style="background-color:lightblue;margin:0;padding:0;height:70vh;overflow:hidden;">